J&K : Two terrorists killed in an encounter with security forces - East Coast Daily English

-Two terrorists were killed in an encounter with security forces at Damhal Hanjipora in south Kashmir’s Kulgam district early Monday morning, police said.
+At least two terrorists have been killed in an encounter with the security forces in Jammu and Kashmir’s Kulgam on Saturday morning, a police official said.

-Kashmir Inspector General of Police Vijay Kumar said that the encounter began when a Cordon and Search Operation was launched by a joint team of police and Army following specific inputs about the presence of terrorists in the area.
+A huge cache of arms and ammunition has been recovered, Jammu and Kashmir police said.
+A search operation is underway.

-During the search operation, the terrorists fired at the security forces.
-After a brief exchange of fire, both terrorists were gunned down, he said.
+“Two terrorists have been neutralised in the encounter that broke out between terrorists and security forces in Wanpora area of Kulgam, today.
+Arms and ammunition recovered.
+Search operation underway,” news agency ANI quoted Jammu and Kashmir police as saying.

 Post Your Comments